zhengyixu/riscv-devkit/README.md

 $ docker rmi your-bad-image-id
 ```

-**Breaked Dockerfile into smaller pieces, so when one step failed, we can just reuse previous
+**Broke Dockerfile into smaller pieces, so when one step failed, we can just reuse previous
 images, and rebuild just the failed one**

 We can use a simple shell script for this.